SC gives centre 28 days to respond to J&K petitions, next hearing to be on November 14

-The Supreme Court has refused an urgent hearing of a PIL on the security clampdown in Kashmir Valley.
+Earlier in August 2019, the Supreme Court had refused urgent hearing of a PIL on the security clampdown in Kashmir Valley.
 The petition was filed by activist Tehseen Poonawalla challenging the Centre's decision to impose restrictions in Jammu and Kashmir, following revoking of Article 370.

 The petitioner Tehseen Poonawalla stated in his petition that he was not expressing any opinion on the revoking of Article 370 but simply seeking withdrawal of the curfew and restrictions on communication such as blocking of telephone lines, internet and news channels in Jammu and Kashmir.